Mitsuru Ushijima: World War II

 His predecessor, Masao Watanabe, had begun to implement a plan to evacuate the civilian population of Okinawa to mainland Japan or Taiwan.
-Ushijima's arrival with a large number of reinforcements made the evacuation more difficult as many civilians gained a false sense of security, while the Tsushima Maru incident, in which over 1600 civilians, many of them children, perished on an evacuation vessel sunk by an American submarine, caused a panic.
-Nevertheless, Ushijima managed to evacuate 80,000 people from Okinawa and about 30,000 people from the Yaeyama Islands prior to the American invasion.
+Ushijima's arrival with a large number of reinforcements made the evacuation more difficult as many civilians gained a false sense of security, while the Tsushima Maru incident -- in which over 1600 civilians, many of them children, perished on an evacuation vessel sunk by an American submarine -- caused a panic.

+Ushijima managed to evacuate 80,000 people from Okinawa and about 30,000 people from the Yaeyama Islands prior to the American invasion.
 However, he was less successful in his efforts to evacuate the remainder of the civilian population to the largely uninhabited northern half of the island due to lack of food supplies, malaria, and the need to conscript many able-bodied civilians to assist in the construction of trenches, bunkers and other defensive works, including his command headquarters in a network of tunnels under Shuri Castle in Naha.
 Ushijima was promoted to full general on June 20.

-Ushijima led a skillful defense of the island based on a defense in depth as planned by his chief of staff, Colonel Hiromichi Yahara; however, he was constantly undermined by insubordination by his second in command, General Isamu Cho, who was pursuing a more aggressive policy encouraged by the Army General Staff in Tokyo for mass attacks against the invading American forces.
-After an offensive action urged by Cho led to a near massacre of the attacking Japanese troops by superior American firepower, and the turning of the Shuri Line by the American forces, he led a successful withdrawal of his troops to the extreme south of the island.
+Ushijima led a skillful defense of the island based on a defense-in-depth as planned by his chief of staff, Colonel Hiromichi Yahara; however, he was constantly undermined by insubordination by his second in command, General Isamu Cho, who was pursuing a more aggressive policy encouraged by the Army General Staff in Tokyo for mass attacks against the invading American forces.
+After an offensive action urged by Cho led to a near-massacre of the attacking Japanese troops by superior American firepower and the turning of the Shuri Line by the American forces, he led a successful withdrawal of his troops to the extreme south of the island.
 This defensive line lacked the carefully prepared underground defenses of the Shuri Line, and became a fragmented grouping of isolated defensive positions.
 Ushijima and Cho retreated to Hill 89 at the south coast.
-The command and control of the remnants of the 32nd Army soon quickly deteriorated as communication with the last defensive positions was cut.
+The command and control of the remnants of the 32nd Army rapidly deteriorated as communication with the last defensive positions was cut.
 Record numbers of Japanese prisoners surrendered; many were Okinawan volunteers or conscripts.

-Ushijima refused a plea via leaflets dropped on Japanese positions on the 11 June from the American General Simon Bolivar Buckner Jr. to surrender.
+On the 11th of June, 1945, a plea to surrender from the American General Simon Bolivar Buckner Jr. was dropped on Japanese positions via leaflets.
+Ushijima refused.

 Death

+Ushijima and Cho's bodies following their suicides.

-By middle June the 32nd Army was effectively reduced to occupying two strongpoints, one beneath Kunishi Ridge and the other, the command headquarters inside Hill 89.
+By the middle of June 1945 the 32nd Army was effectively reduced to occupying two strongpoints (one beneath Kunishi Ridge, the other being the command headquarters inside Hill 89).
 Realizing that the end of the battle was fast approaching Ushijima pledged in a farewell message to the Imperial headquarters that he would direct a final last stand “in which I will apologize to the emperor with my own death.”

-On the 18 June he directed his troops to make their way in small groups through enemy lines and join guerrilla groups in northern Okinawa.
+On the 18th of June, he directed his troops to make their way through enemy lines in small groups and join guerrilla groups in northern Okinawa.
 He then followed it with his final order: